maspen/CNNModelComparison/README.md

 ![](writeup/model_fit_times.png)

 Note that the "VGGNet16 Model with Image Augmentation" is probably an anomaly due to the machine going to "sleep".
-In spite of this, it is clear that the most complex model, VGGNet 16, took an overwhelmingly longer time to fit than the other models.
+In spite of this, it is clear that the most complex model, VGGNet 16, took an overwhelmingly longer time to fit than the other models (~8.3 hours).

 #### Conclusiong